The grapevine (Vitis vinifera) is the most widely cultivated and economically important fruit crop in the world.

 Veraison is uneven (different degrees of ripeness) and the berries exposed to more sun and light get a head start.

-White grapes mature sooner and are normally harvested before black grapes that need more time to achieve the ideal color and sugar-acid balance.
+Black grapes need more time to achieve the ideal color, and sugar-acid balance.

 The enemy at this stage is the fungal infection Botrytis that causes grapes to rot under rain-induced humidity.

 Hand-picked grapes have better quality because grapes are delicate and break easily during machine harvesting (since 1960s).
 A broken grape skin results in premature start of fermentation.